 You should consume boba as soon as you make it to get the perfect texture, or at least four hours within cooking them for the best texture.
 To keep boba chewy, you can submerge them in a sweet, room temperature liquid until you add them in your drink.
 Once you put them in the fridge, they begin to harden.

-How to Make Tapioca Pearls From Scratch for Bubble Tea (Boba)
+How to Make Boba from Scratch (aka Tapioca Pearls) for Bubble Tea

 - 40 g or 3 tbsp dark brown sugar